The Hesse Pencil Variety

 which is obtained as the intersection of ten linear equations in the Pl\"ucker coordinates (arising from the explicit expression of the invariant $R$) with the Pl\"ucker quadrics that define the Grassmannian $G(1,9)$. \\ From Corollary \ref{R(f,H(f),-)=0}, it follows that $H_8\subset N$.
 The key step in the proof of Theorem \ref{teoS=N} is to establish the equality

 We show that $N$ and $H_8$ have the same dimension, namely $8$, and the same multidegree with respect to the Schubert cycles of dimension $8$ in $G(1,9)$, namely $(1,3,9,12,6)$.
+We show that $N$ and $H_8$ have the same dimension, namely $8$, and the same multidegree with respect to the Schubert cycles of dimension $8$ in $G(1,9)$, namely $(1,3,9,12,6)$.
+Recall that, by the Basis Theorem (see \cite{Schubertcalculus}), the cohomology group $H^*(G(1,9),\mathbb{Z})$ is a free abelian group generated by the Schubert cycles.
+In particular, the Schubert cycles of codimension $p$ form a basis of $H^{2p}(G(1,9))$, so the multidegree of a subvariety of $G(1,9)$ is uniquely determined by its intersection numbers with the Schubert varieties of complementary dimension.
 In particular, we will compute the dimension and the multidegree of $N$ computationally, since its defining equations are known, and derive them theoretically for $H_8$.\\ Recall that the inflection points of a smooth cubic curve form a well-defined configuration known as the \textit{Hesse configuration}.